Article

 A Living Workflow System

 This isn’t a static toolset.
-It’s a growing system.
+It’s an ever- growing workflows repository.

 When an artist builds a strong workflow — tests it, refines it, proves it in production — it can be promoted into the shared library.